chnfanyu/PopGen3/README.md

 # PopGen3

 ## Introduction
-PopGen3 is a port of the original PopGen to Python 3.
-This tool helps in population genetics simulations.
+PopGen is a state-of-the-art open-source synthetic population generator for advanced travel demand modeling.
+Developed under the guidance of Professor Ram M. Pendyala at Arizona State University, PopGen utilizes a heuristic algorithm to control and match both household-level and person-level attribute distributions